The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Of course, I had all my credit cards and my visa (Residencia Permanente).
 That was very silly of me to keep everything in one place, I know and I am usually smarter than that.

-I was definitely not following what I am preaching in all my posts on safety in Mexico.
+I was definitely not following what I was preaching in all my posts on safety in Mexico.

 I am just giving you the heads up, in case anything similar happens to you.